 When onboarding remote employees, it’s essential that you set clear and realistic expectations right from the start.
 If you don’t have a chance to sit down with new team members in-person and show them the ropes, it’s not uncommon for important details to fall through the cracks.

 Take the time to talk to new hires on the phone or via video chat before their start date.
+Introduce direct reports to their supervisors so they have more clarity on who they're accountable to.
 During this conversation, let them know what you expect of them and what you and your fellow team members plan to do to help them get acclimated.
 Use this time to find out what they expect from you and what they’re hoping to get out of the position, too.

 4. Digitize Your Employee Handbook

 If your team is still new to the concept of remote work, you might not have a lot of resources digitized yet.
 Be sure to do this before you bring on new remote employees, though.

 Make sure they have easy access to the digital version of the handbook, too.
 Send it to them via email, for example, or pin the document in your Slack chat for quick reference.